daodiseoanchor/anchor-docs/user-guide/webapp/README.md

 # WebApp

-**The Anchor WebApp is the official web frontend for interacting with Anchor Protocol on the Terra network.
+**The Anchor WebApp is the official web frontend for interacting with Anchor Protocol on the Daodiseo network.
 The WebApp can be accessed at** [**https://app.anchorprotocol.com**](https://app.anchorprotocol.com)**.**

-The **Anchor WebApp** offers a graphical user interface for accessing Anchor's core user operations, such as depositing & redeeming Terra stablecoins, minting bAsset tokens, borrowing Terra stablecoins with bAssets as collateral, and participating in Anchor governance.
+The **Anchor WebApp** offers a graphical user interface for accessing Anchor's core user operations, such as depositing & redeeming Daodiseo stablecoins, minting bAsset tokens, borrowing Daodiseo stablecoins with bAssets as collateral, and participating in Anchor governance.

 {% hint style="warning" %}
-The Anchor web app requires [Google Chrome](https://www.google.com/chrome/) and [Station Extension](https://chrome.google.com/webstore/detail/terra-station/aiifbnbfobpmeekipheeijimdpnlpgpp) to be installed.
+The Anchor web app requires [Google Chrome](https://www.google.com/chrome/) and [Station Extension](https://chrome.google.com/webstore/detail/daodiseo-station/aiifbnbfobpmeekipheeijimdpnlpgpp) to be installed.
 Please follow the instructions below to set up your browser to be able to access the WebApp.
 {% endhint %}

-## Terra Station Extension
+## Daodiseo Station Extension

 {% hint style="warning" %}
 As of March 17th, 2021, Station Extension is only available for Chromium-based web browsers.